 If you want to get a signed/stamped version of Terms & Conditions, please contact us.

-Our office is in Ho Chi Minh City – please feel free to visit.
+Currently we are located in Ho Chi Minh City – please feel free to meet us.

 Soft cap lets us start with a minimum feasible production capacity (500TPA).
-At the same time, demand from our buyers is over 10,000TPA which is 20 times higher.
-In our aggressive development plan, we aim to produce 30,000TPA in the next 5 years.
+At the same time, demand from our buyers for Ultra High Purity Quartz is over 10,000TPA which is 20 times higher.
+In our aggressive development plan, we aim to produce 30,000TPA of HPQ in the next 5 years.
 So if we raise more now, we will be able to increase production capacity much faster.
 We also want to add another grade product (STD) that is needed by our buyers.

-For the time-being, we can safely go up to 10,000TPA just to meet confirmed existing demand.
+For the time-being, we can safely go up to 10,000TPA of HPQ just to meet confirmed existing demand.